 Meeting a growing city’s power needs

 The Dominican Republic capital of Santo Domingo sits at the mouth of the Ozama River.
 It is one of the Caribbean’s oldest cities, and with 3.3 million inhabitants, it’s also the most populous.
-Over the past decade alone, this burgeoning, bustling melting pot has added around 700,000 people.
+Over the past decade alone, this burgeoning, bustling melting pot has added around 700,000 inhabitants.

 “The SeaFloat Estrella del Mar III will help meet Santo Domingo’s increasing demand for electricity and can support in case of power cuts—all without having to acquire precious land.”Omar Laredo, Sales Director CA & Caribbean